9001/copyparty/README.md

 * hidden files (dotfiles) are excluded unless `-ed`
   * `up2k.db` and `dir.txt` is always excluded
 * `zip_crc` will take longer to download since the server has to read each file twice
-  * this is only to support MS-DOS PKZIP v2.04g (october 1993) and older, how are you accessing copyparty actually
+  * this is only to support MS-DOS PKZIP v2.04g (october 1993) and older
+    * how are you accessing copyparty actually

 you can also zip a selection of files or folders by clicking them in the browser, that brings up a selection editor and zip button in the bottom right